-The JCSS Student Health Services Program believes that students are able to thrive and perform at their potential when they are healthy and present.
+The JCSS Student Health Services Program is part of the Student Support Services and believes students are able to thrive and perform at their potential when they are healthy and present.

 Our Student Health Services Program is staffed by Registered Nurses, Licensed Practical Nurses, and unlicensed clinic assistants.
 Licensed nurses are responsible for the development of school-based individual healthcare plans for students with chronic health conditions and school clinic staff are available for daily health needs.